barryburgle/daygame-app/README.md

 Everything is stored locally on your device.
 The app provides three tabs:
 - the "Input" tab where you can see all the sessions recorded and add a new one
 - the "Output" tab where you can see all the charts for the latest 14 sessions
-- the "Tools" tab where you can find other useful tools
+- the "Tools" tab where you can find other useful tools to set

 | Input                                                                                                                        | Add Session                                                                                                                  | Output                                                                                                                        | Tools                                                                                                                       |
 |------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------|